-The Birkbeck University of London admission process is as follows
+The Birkbeck University of London admission process is as follows:

 Universities and Colleges Admissions Service (UCAS) is the central organization that manages all entries to higher education establishments in the UK.
 Any student who wants to study for a full-time degree anywhere in the UK has to apply through UCAS – including all Birkbeck applicants.
 Students can apply for UCAS courses as soon as they are published online.

 All UCAS applications are made online.
 Go to the UCAS website and navigate to the Apply and Track section.
-You will have to register and give a few personal details, including your name, date of birth, address.
+You will have to register and give a few personal details, including your name, date of birth and address.
 As UCAS is a centralised service, you have to fill in only one form.

 UCAS tariff only applies to you if you have recent relevant credentials.
 If your Level 3 (such as BTECs, A-Levels, HNCs) qualifications were taken over three years ago, the UCAS tariff is not applicable.